pmythic/babel-encoder/README.md

 # Babel

-*A deterministic encoder inspired by Borges, normal numbers, and the unsettling possibility that every text already exists somewhere.*
+A deterministic encoder inspired by Borges, normal numbers, and the possibility that every text already exists somewhere.

 ---

 ## Overview

 Babel is a command-line encoding tool that transforms arbitrary data into streams of printable ASCII characters using a deterministic, sort-of-reversible mapping.

-The project was originally created as a companion artifact for the video essay:

-**"Is Everything Already Written?"**

 The central idea is simple: